 When filing a personal injury lawsuit, there are a variety of legal terms used in the process.
+Understanding these terms is crucial, especially if you’re wondering how to learn legal terminology.
 Here are five terms that you may come across.

 Plaintiff is a person, party, or group that brings a case against another in a court of law.
 For instance, if you were bitten by someone’s dog and sued the dog owner, you would be the plaintiff in the lawsuit.